ArborHacks/HSLearnToHackSnake/README.md

 ## High School Learn to Hack Snake

+### Tasks
+* Bug: Unfilled "bubble" link when snake eats target
+* Bug: Game does not return to original state on clicking "Play Again"
+* Trying to make some parts of the code more readable and in line with the slides/lecture

 ### Educational Requirements:
 * Must be in as few files as possible to reduce complexity and room for error.
     * Ideally, we can contain the entire project in a single `.js` file.